| G. Pricing and Revenue of Religious Materials. Along with its TV broadcasts, Three Angels also distributes

 contains evidence supporting the agency's decision" should it

-As opposed to a "fact" question, a question of mixed fact
+be affirmed.4 As opposed to a "fact" question, a question of mixed fact

 and law involves "the examination of the legal effect of a given